About the Artist

 Warren Dennis was born in Clarksdale, Mississippi in 1927.
 He received his Bachelor of Art from the University of Southern Mississippi and went on to earn a Master of Fine Arts from the University of Mississippi.
 While there, he had the opportunity to study with visiting artists Jack Tworkov and David Smith.
 He continued his education with special study under Yasuo Kuniyoshi at the University of Minnesota and special study in lithography under Reginald Neal at Rutgers University.

-Warren has been teaching art since 1955.
+Warren taught art beginning in 1955.
 His first position was at Judson College in Marion, Alabama.
 He then switched to Appalachian State University in Boone, North Carolina, until he retired from teaching in 1993.
 He was the Chairperson for Appalachian State’s Department of Art from 1980 to 1984.

 A respected artist of long standing, Warren’s many exhibitions, solo and group shows, prizes and awards would make a listing of many pages.
 His work is represented in many corporate and private collections, including the Hickory Museum of Art’s permanent collection.
 His paintings have been featured on Charles Kuralt’s Sunday Morning TV program, as well as in Southern Living Magazine.